Laboratory for Extreme Mechanics & Additive Manufacturing

 Zou's Research Group | Department of Material Science and Engineering

-MSE316H1: Mechanical Behaviour of Materials
+MSE316H1: Mechanical Behaviour of Materials (Fall Course)

-Course Description: In this course, we will learn about the mechanical behaviour of engineering materials including metals, alloys, ceramics, and polymeric materials, from the continuum description of properties to the atomistic and molecular mechanisms.
+Course Description: In this course, students will learn mechanical behaviour of engineering materials including metals, alloys, ceramics, and polymeric materials, from the continuum description of properties to the atomistic and molecular mechanisms.
 The course will cover the following topics: mechanical testing methods, load-displacement and stress-strain relationships, elastic and plastic deformation, crystallographic aspects of plastic flow, dislocations, effect of defects on mechanical behaviour, strengthening mechanisms, creep deformation, and fracture of materials.
 In each topic, we will emphasize on microstructure-property relationships.
 We will focus more on metals and alloys

-MSE419H1: Fracture and Failure Analysis
+MSE419H1: Fracture and Failure Analysis (Fall Course)